Quantization, dequantization, and distinguished states: Geometric quantization for a symplectic vector space with inner product

 \end{theorem}

-\autoref{fig:LaplaceLevels} depicts the spectrum, which gets denser towards infinity.
-Note that the spectrum \eqref{eq:QBundle.LaplacianSpectrum} does not depend on the complex structure $J$.
-We use the space of eigen\-/sections at the lowest spectral value as the physical Hilbert space $\mathcal{H}_{\hbar}$ on which bounded operators act as quantized observables.
-The complex structure $J$ is determined by the operator $E^{-1}$ in \eqref{eq:Manifold.AlmostComplexStructure} such that the eigenspace of the lowest spectral value corresponds to the holomorphic sections \eqref{eq:QBundle.HolomSection}.
+\Fref{fig:LaplaceLevels} depicts the spectrum, which gets denser towards infinity.
+Note that the spectrum \eref{eq:QBundle.LaplacianSpectrum} does not depend on the complex structure $J$.
+We use the space of eigen\-sections at the lowest spectral value as the physical Hilbert space $\mathcal{H}_{\hbar}$ on which bounded operators act as quantized observables.
+The complex structure $J$ is determined by the operator $E^{-1}$ in \eref{eq:Manifold.AlmostComplexStructure} such that the eigenspace of the lowest spectral value corresponds to the holomorphic sections \eref{eq:QBundle.HolomSection}.

-\subsection{The Physical Hilbert Space}
+\subsection{The physical Hilbert space}